SALP Chapter 19

 5. Children of Raphlang

-Father Conor, who was said to have exceptional healing prayer abilities, was unexpectedly young—he didn't even look thirty.
+Father Conor, who was said to possess exceptional healing prayer abilities, turned out to be unexpectedly young—he didn't look even thirty yet.

-She was aware that this was a rather impure first impression for meeting a devout father, but she couldn't help acknowledging that what struck her most powerfully at first sight was his exceptional appearance.
+She was aware that as first impressions of a devout priest went, hers was deeply impure, but there was no denying that what had struck her powerfully at first sight was his exceptional appearance.

 "Yes.
 Thanks to your care, I've recovered completely and am doing well.
-I should have come to express my gratitude right away, but I apologize for being late."
+I should have come to thank you right away, but I'm sorry it took so long."

 When Lanthe bowed her head, he smiled faintly.

-"It's only been a few days since you awakened.
-Actually, we have few residents who like visiting our church.
-Aside from patients seeking healing prayers, I can't remember the last time someone came to see me on a weekday."
+"You've only just woken up, after all—barely a few days.
+In fact, we rarely have residents who enjoy visiting our church.
+I can't remember the last time someone came to see me on a weekday who wasn't a patient seeking healing prayer."

-It seemed that this denomination called Hestan was a minority religion in Penmark.
+It seemed this denomination using the name Hestan was a minority religion in Penmark.

-How lonely and disheartening that must be.
-Despite even offering healing prayers for people, no one visits.
+How lonely and exhausting that must be.
+He performed healing prayers—gave people that—and still no one came.

-"I attended a church similar to this one back in my hometown.
+"I attended a church similar to this one back home.
 I'll definitely come every Sunday from now on."

 "Oh.
-If things go well, we might even see the lord at our church soon."
+If things go well, we might even see our lord at our church soon."

 "Vigo doesn't come to church?"